 It’s a rare day when comic book fans and other geeks can’t stop talking about a lawyer, but Matt Murdock isn’t just any attorney -he’s also the one-and-only vigilante of Hell’s Kitchen known as Daredevil.
-But are Matt’s actions as Daredevil compatible with his profession?
-Vista criminal lawyer Peter M. Liss explains.
+But is it realistic for Daredevil to spend his days as Matt Murdock the lawyer?

-Unfortunately for Matt Murdock, using excessive force on criminals could result not only in battery charges, but also in his getting disbarred, whether he is operating as a defense lawyer in Vista or New York.
+Unfortunately for Matt Murdock, as a lawyer, using excessive force on criminals could result not only in battery charges, but also in his getting disbarred no matter what state he practices in.
 This means he wouldn’t just face personal penalties, but also lose his profession.
 This is truly unfortunate given that he and Foggy not only provide legal services to those who need them the most, but also are gifted lawyers who were able to get someone acquitted of beating another man to death with a bowling ball under the doctrine of self defense -which is a legal skill that people like Robert Durst have paid millions of dollars for.

 Of course, it seems that all superheroes seem to fight their own battles of legality, from Batman’s risky recruitment of Robin to Tony Stark’s habit of drinking and flying.
 Like many heroes, Daredevil is both burdened and benefited by his decision to act anonymously, but he also has a lot more to risk than many masked men.